Chart Color Schemes

 Bellevue features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 60.3% of all households, including 21.1% couples with children, 22.2% couples without children, and 14.2% single parent families.
-Non-family households account for the remaining 39.7%, with lone person households at 34.3% and group households comprising 5.4%.
-The median household size is 2.2 people, smaller than the Greater Perth average of 2.8.
+Family households account for 60.3% of all households, including 21.1% couples with children, 22.2% couples without children, and 14.2% single parent families.
+Non-family households make up the remaining 39.7%, with lone person households at 34.3% and group households comprising 5.4%.
+The median household size is 2.2 people, which is smaller than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households